yrmvgh/yiufcrawl/README.md

     * yeah I know it adds some details that the original designers want to avoid.
 But really, how many crawl players aren't seriously hard core RPGers anyway?
 I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague descriptions whether or not a change is actually improving my attacking effectiveness.

-* Transmutation
-    * It costs 3x more to cast a self-transforming spell
-    * transformations don't time out
-    * power of the transformation is based on spell power

 * Game difficulty levels
     * At game start, or in the init file, you can specify that the game is easy, normal, or hard.